impetus-js/macro-repo-stuff/docs/top-level-docs/features-and-benefits.md

    2. Packages only contain business rules
    3. Frontend and backend code are completely separated
    4. Packages are singularly focused
+   5. 2 types of packages
+      1. Private packages are used as libraries for internal development, public libraries.
+THis keeps them focused on thier usecases therefore atomic.
+Private libraries can also have deeper namespaces which makes it easier to keep track of them i.e.
+         1. `@organization/subdomain/component`
+         2. `@organization/subdomain/service`
+      2. Public libraries have `npm` formatted namespaces.
+These are the packages that are exported and used by apps or developers in the case of `cli` tools or generators, for example.
+They pull in the private packages and are, usually, automatically handled and linked.
+Multiple public packages can also be created with a generator
+         1. `@organization/package-name`
 3. Opinionated & strict standards affords us some extra benefits
    1. Code can be auto generated
    2. Engineers can focus on what matters.
 Business logic